henridev/computer-systems/chapter-3/linux-command-line-skills.md

 ## 5.4 Variables

 A variable is a feature that allows the user or the shell to store data.
-This data can be used to provide critical system information or to change the behavior of how the Bash shell (or other commands) work.
 Variables are given names and stored temporarily in memory.

 There are two types of variables used in the Bash shell:
 - local
-- environment.
+- environment

 ## 5.4.1 Local Variables